Side A (group): History

+Formation: 1985-1990

 Side A was founded in 1985 by the brothers Rodel and Naldy Gonzalez, Mar Dizon, Gabe Escalon, Bobot Barroga and their original lead singer Ding Silverio.
 The band played at Holiday Inn, Rumors, Zigzag, Tavern on the Square and also performed at The Rock Wars Concert.
 They also performed at the Grand Hyatt Hotel Baguio back to back with The Powerplay Band.
 Through their eventual manager, Wyngard Tracy's support the band gained a following and made a name in the local music circuit.
 Due to professional and musical differences, Ding, Gabe and Bobot eventually left the band and were replaced by Pido Lalimarmo, Joey Benin and Kelly Badon.
 The band released its eponymous debut album in 1989.
 The band was first managed by the Christian-oriented artist management company called Artistation Inc., owned by the late Wyngard Tracy.

+First recordings

 Side A's debut album included their first hit single "Eva Marie" which kickstarted their recording career.
 Classic Side A songs such as "Windows of Our Souls" and "'Di Pa Huli" can be found on the album.
 The uptempo "'Di Pa Huli" garnered further attention.
 Instead of being written as "Side B", the B-side of their albums were written as "Side A too".

 Shortly after the success of their debut album, Rodel Gonzalez left for the band Second Wind.
 Pido Lalimarmo and Mar Dizon left in 1990 to form Artstart.
 Lalimarmo and Dizon remained with Artstart until 1994 when Lalimarmo united with Eva Marie Poon (sister of Richard Poon) to form Take One and Dizon joining Parliament Syndicate.